Cultivator No. 6: Development

 A scale model about four feet long was prepared by the firm of Bassett-Lowke; they worked secretly in the cellars of a hotel in Bath – Bath being the temporary home of the Naval Construction department at the time.
 As soon as it was complete, Churchill ordered that it be taken to London.
 The model together with its accessories was packed into a mahogany box resembling a coffin; as it was carried to the station in Bath, many bystanders respectfully bowed their heads.

 The working model was demonstrated to Churchill on 12 December 1939.
 For this a simulated soil had been developed from a mixture of sawdust and Plasticine.
 The demonstration went so well that Churchill's smile of pleasure "almost dislodged his cigar" and he ordered that a further demonstration should be arranged for that evening, to which Churchill was accompanied by the prime minister, Neville Chamberlain, the Chancellor of the Exchequer Sir John Simon and the Chief of the Imperial General Staff Sir Edmund Ironside.
 Ironside later recalled:

 At 7 p.m.
 I went over to see Winston Churchill at the Admiralty.
 He told me that he wanted to show me his "Cultivator".
 I found that he had invented and reduced to a model a machine that would go through the earth at a good pace...
 I thought that we could make a great deal of these machines and they present the first of any possible offensive idea.

 Churchill used the model (or possibly another static model) to persuade the French to support the project, to which they somewhat reluctantly agreed.
 An official order was placed with Ruston-Bucyrus on 22 January 1940.
 On 7 February 1940 the government gave approval for the construction of 200 narrow "infantry" and 40 wider "officer" machines, the latter creating a trench wide enough for tanks.

 In the following weeks, the Germans noticed intense patrol activity in front of the Siegfried Line as the French collected soil samples so that technicians could determine the most suitable places for the Cultivators to advance.
-However, the production of Cultivator almost immediately faced a problem as the Air Ministry reserved for RAF use all the Rolls-Royce Merlin engines being produced.
-Ruston-Bucyrus had intended to use the Merlin, but now had to change tack.
-They called in Sir Harry Ricardo, who suggested using a pair of 600 hp lightweight diesel engines built by Davey, Paxman and Co.
+However, the production of Cultivator almost immediately faced a problem: Ruston-Bucyrus intended to use Rolls-Royce Merlin engines, but the Air Ministry had reserved the entire production of Merlins for RAF use.
+They called in Harry Ricardo, who suggested using a pair of 600 hp lightweight diesel engines built by Davey, Paxman and Co.
 The change meant a great deal of redesign work, but the new arrangement had some advantages.
 Now one engine would be used for the cutter and one for moving the machine, which simplified some aspects of the design, and diesel fuel was safer than the petrol required by the Merlin engine.